rust-marker/marker/cargo-marker/README.md

 > **Note**
 >
-> The project is in the very early stages of development, some things are still missing and the API is not stable yet.
+> The project is in the early stages of development, some things are still missing and the API is not stable yet.
 >
 > A list of limitations and planned features can be found in [Marker's Readme].